cloudmesh/classes/docs/source/i524/index.rst

 Open Source Publication of Homework
 -----------------------------------

 As this class is about open source technologies, we will be using the same to gather and distribute the homework submissions.

 The results of all technology papers will be available as a single big report.
 Due to the organization as a single report bound into a book format of the technologies, all reports must be written in LaTeX and jabref must be used to manage references.
 This class will therefore not accept word, openoffice, and endnote.
 Alternatively lyx.org can be used, if you prefer to edit latex in *what you see is almost what you get* format.
 The use of sharelatex or overleave is allowed.

+.. index:: I524 mistakes

 Mistakes
 --------

 While teaching our classes we noticed the following mistakes students often make:

 * Overestimating the technical abilities
 * Underestimating the time it takes to do the project
 * Unnecessarily struggling with LaTeX as you do not use an example we provide
 * Trying to do things on Windows Which is typically more difficult than using Linux
 * Having a computer that is underpowered or outdated
 * **Procrastinating**
 * **Take other classes more serious**